MatthiasLiszt/cosmicDew/README.md

 In the **bfuck** directory are the brainfuck files.
 **.bf** extension

+Int the **src** directory are JavaScript files which are required for the index.html .

 # Intro

 This repo is inspired by [CosmicOs](https://cosmicos.github.io/) which was inspired by works of [Freudenthal](https://en.wikipedia.org/wiki/Lincos_language).
 Instead of using a complex LISP like language I thought of using simpler esoteric language like [Thue](https://en.wikipedia.org/wiki/Thue_(programming_language)).